LipKernel: Lipschitz-Bounded Convolutional Neural Networks via Dissipative Layers: Synthesis of Dissipative Layers

 \subsection{LipKernel vs. Sandwich convolutional layers}

 In this section, we have presented an LMI-based method for the parameterization of Lipschitz-bounded CNNs that we call LipKernel as we directly parameterize the kernel parameters.
-Similarly, the parameterization of Sandwich layers \cite{wang2023direct} is based on LMIs, i.e., is also shows an increased expressivity over approaches using orthogonal layers and layers with constrained spectral norms, cmp.
+Similarly, the parameterization of Sandwich layers \citep{wang2023direct} is based on LMIs, i.e., is also shows an increased expressivity over approaches using orthogonal layers and layers with constrained spectral norms, cmp.
 Subsection~\ref{sec:dissipative_layers}.
 In the following, we point out the differences between Sandwich and LipKernel convolutional layers, which are also illustrated in Fig.~\ref{fig:differences_Sandwich_LipKernel}.

 Both parameterizations Sandwich and LipKernel use the Cayley transform and require the computation of inverses at training time.
 However, LipKernel parameterizes the kernel parameters $K$ directly through the bijective mapping $(\bA,\bB,\bC,\bD)\mapsto K$ given by Lemma \ref{lem:min_real_2D}.
 This means that after training at inference time, we can construct $K$ from $(\bA,\bB,\bC,\bD)$ and then evaluate the trained CNN using this $K$.
-This is not possible using Sandwich layers \cite{wang2023direct}.
+This is not possible using Sandwich layers \citep{wang2023direct}.
 At inference time Sandwich layers can either be evaluated using an full-image size kernel or in the Fourier domain, cmp.
 Fig.~\ref{fig:differences_Sandwich_LipKernel}.
 The latter requires the use of a fast Fourier transform and an inverse fast Fourier transform and the computation of inverses at inference time, making it computationally more costly than the evaluation of LipKernel layers.

-We note that Sandwich requires circular padding instead of zero padding and the implementation of \cite{wang2023direct} only takes input image sizes of the specific size of $2^n$, $n\in\bbN_0$.
-In this respect, LipKernel is more versatile than Sandwich and it can further handle all kinds of zero-padding and accounts for pooling layers, which are not considered in \cite{wang2023direct}.
+We note that Sandwich requires circular padding instead of zero-padding and the implementation of \citet{wang2023direct} only takes input image sizes of the specific size of $2^n$, $n\in\bbN_0$.
+In this respect, LipKernel is more versatile than Sandwich, it can handle all kinds of zero-padding and accounts for pooling layers, which are not considered in \citep{wang2023direct}.